 3. Don’t take expensive trainers to the beach

 I’ve had comments on my Youtube channel about expensive trainers being taken off the beach when their owners have been swimming.

-My advice is to go to the one of the many cheap Chinese or souvenir shops or a discount store such as Tedi and pick up some really cheap flip flops for less than a Euro.
+My advice is to go to one of the many cheap Chinese or souvenir shops or a discount store such as Tedi and pick up some really cheap flip-flops for less than a Euro.

 4. Leave your valuables in your hotel room,

 Leaving your valuables in your hotel room safety deposit box means not having to worry about anything being stolen when you’re swimming or renting pedals.

 The cost of a hotel room security deposit box is usually around 3€ a day, but it’s well worth paying for one to give you extra peace of mind.

 5. Look out for your party